Florida Drug Trafficking Laws

 Marijuana trafficking is less severe than opioid trafficking.

-To be charged with marijuana trafficking, you must have possession over 25 pounds of marijuana.
+To be charged with marijuana trafficking, you must have possession of over 25 pounds of marijuana.

 Penalties for this include: